chunky2808/Ciphers/readme.md

 2) Monoalphabetic Cipher
 3) One TimePad Cipher

-Works For Both Upper and Lower Case .
+Works For Both Upper and Lower Case Letters.

 Used '_' for Space.